smartdevicelink/sdl_evolution/proposals/nnnn-dtls-encryption.md

  Add capability to SDL core to utilize the DTLS v1.0 communications protocol.

- - Add a ‘DTLSv1.0’ parameter to the ‘[Security Manager]’ section of the SmartDeviceLink.ini file.
+ - Add a â€˜DTLSv1.0â€™ parameter to the â€˜[Security Manager]â€™ section of the SmartDeviceLink.ini file.

- - If the ‘DTLSv1.0’ has been specified in the .ini file, SDL core will open protected services using the DTLS v1.0 protocol including the following:
+ - If the â€˜DTLSv1.0â€™ has been specified in the .ini file, SDL core will open protected services using the DTLS v1.0 protocol including the following:
 	 - Perform DTLS v1.0 handshake
 	 - Encryption
 	 - Decryption

- - Fortunately from an implementation standpoint, since SDL core is currently utilizing the OpenSSL library all necessary supporting API’s for DTLS v1.0 already exists to leverage the communications protocol.
+ - Fortunately from an implementation standpoint, since SDL core is currently utilizing the OpenSSL library all necessary supporting APIâ€™s for DTLS v1.0 already exists to leverage the communications protocol.
  - From a SDL core code perspective, the existing SDL core security initialization process will make use of the following additional OpenSSL API:

 	 - DTLSv1_server_method()
 	 - DTLSv1_client_method()

-##Potential downsides
+## Potential downsides
 None

 ## Impact on existing code